 The Vietnam War was more than three years old when the first A-7 Corsair lls went into action.
 These were the fourth generation of tactical jet aircraft that had taken advantage of the fast-paced developments following the end of the Korean War in 1953, featuring such innovations as turbofan engines and computers integrated into the aircraft’s main weapons system.

-As explained by Norman Birzer and Peter Mersky in their book US Navy A-7 Corsair II Units of the Vietnam War, the jet was built by Vought as replacement for the legendary A-4 Skyhawk, but while the latter aeroplane represented the most simple, basic approach to lifting a wide variety of ordnance from an aircraft carrier, the Corsair II evolved into arguably the most successful tactical jet bomber of the Vietnam War.
+As explained by Norman Birzer and Peter Mersky in their book US Navy A-7 Corsair II Units of the Vietnam War, the jet was built by Vought as a replacement for the legendary A-4 Skyhawk, but while the latter aeroplane represented the most simple, basic approach to lifting a wide variety of ordnance from an aircraft carrier, the Corsair II evolved into arguably the most successful tactical jet bomber of the Vietnam War.

 The first tactical squadron equipped with the Corsair II, Attack Squadron (VA) 147 flew their first missions over North Vietnam in December 1967.